opesto/Soundcloud-Downloader/readme.md

             $ like this

-        Type it **exactly**, and hit Enter on your keyboard after each line.
+        Type the "`like this`" part **exactly**, and hit Enter on your keyboard after each line.
 For each command, expected output is shown

             like this